 1. My Property (or Space) Is Not Leasing

 One of the most common issues faced by landlords is a property or space being left vacant for an extended period of time.
-When this happens, the landlord not only misses out on income from the space, but has to spend time marketing the space and chasing leads that may not end in a signed lease.
+When this happens, the landlord not only misses out on income from the space but has to spend time marketing the space and chasing leads that may not end in a signed lease.

-Landlord brokers, on the other hand, are perfectly suited for tackling this issue head on.
+Landlord brokers, on the other hand, are perfectly suited for tackling this issue head-on.
 Not only do they make a living from marketing available space and chasing leads, they also have the knowledge and resources to make that process as quick and painless as possible.

-Landlord Brokers Have Connections
+Landlord Brokers at Leasing Firms Have Connections

 If a landlord broker has been active in a city for any reasonable period of time, they will likely have built relationships with other brokers active in the market.
 This is a huge benefit when it comes to leasing vacant space as those relationships can be leveraged to identify which tenants are in the market and whether their needs are in line with the space you have available.

 A landlord experiencing difficulty identifying potential tenants and getting their calls returned from tenant representation brokers could see a major benefit from hiring a landlord broker.
-After all, people like working with the people they know, so why not hire someone who has already spent the time building those connections?
+After all, people like working with the people they know, so why not hire someone who has already spent time building those connections?

-Landlord Brokers Have Access to Listing Sites
+Leasing Firms Have Access to Listing Sites

 As with residential real estate, it is important to list available commercial space on major listing websites to advertise that it is available.
-By making the information public, the hope is to generate as much demand as possible with potential tenants.
+By making the information public, the hope is to generate as much demand as possible from potential tenants.